aviadlevis/pynoisy/README.md

 ```
 singularity shell pynoisy_mpi.sif
 ```
-Now proceed with the installation instruction above cloning and installing pynoisy and the dependencies (HYPRE, xarray, eht-imaging).
+Proceed with the installation instruction (above) cloning and installing pynoisy and the required dependencies (HYPRE, xarray, eht-imaging etc).

 References
 ---